tastyware/streaq/README.md

-from dataclasses import dataclass from typing import AsyncIterator from httpx import AsyncClient from streaq import Worker, WrappedContext
+from dataclasses import dataclass from typing import AsyncIterator from httpx import AsyncClient from streaq import Worker

 @dataclass
-class Context:
+class WorkerContext:
     """
     Type safe way of defining the dependencies of your tasks. e.g. HTTP client, database connection, settings.